lgallardo-edrans/tfdocker/README.md

 # tfdocker
-An script to run Terraform using the hashicorp/terraform image container
+A script to run Terraform using the hashicorp/terraform image container